brianwisti/rgb-brain-hugo/site/content/post/2024/03/Snapshot — HomeOps and Knowledge Garden.md

 ![initial version of this post in Logseq](../../../attachments/Pasted%20image%2020240303211110.png)

 Been doing all of my capturing in [Logseq](../../../card/Logseq.md), and more of my processing lately too.
 I still work most easily with outlines, even for structured longform writing.
 So of course I'll see how it would work as the source for [My Public Brain](../../../card/My%20Public%20Brain.md).
 The hard part is getting it out there in a structure that I like.
-Might be time to revisit [logseqs-export-formats](../../2022/03/logseqs-export-formats.md).
+Might be time to revisit [Logseqs Export Formats](Logseqs%20Export%20Formats.md).
 Meanwhile the published notes continue to use [Obsidian](../../../card/Obsidian.md) for the foreseeable future.

 ## Plan